What Is A Format Painter In Excel?

 Example #3 – Formatting the Shape of Object

-A shape can be inserted by going to “INSERT” Tab and choosing the required shape.
+Step 1: First, we must insert the shape by going to the “INSERT” tab and choosing the required shape.

 Example #4- Format Painter on a Complete Worksheet

-In this case, we will format the complete workbook instead of a single cell or range.
+The steps to format the complete workbook instead of a single cell or range are as follows:

-Step 1: Select the complete workbook that is already formatted or has the properties that are required and then click on the format painter option.
+Step 1: We must first select the complete workbook already formatted or has the required properties and then click on the “Format Painter” option.

-Step 2: Select the worksheet that wants to be Formated then, it will be automatically applied.
+Step 2: Select the worksheet that has to be formatted.
+Then, it will be automatically applied.

-- While using the Excel format painter this should be remembered that all the properties/Format of one cell will be applied on the new location and we do not have the option of choosing what format has to be applied or not.
+- While using the “Format Painter”, we should remember that it will apply all the properties/format of one cell to the new location.
+Therefore, we do not have the option of choosing what format has to be used.

-- If we are formatting a complete worksheet by using format painter then this should be remembered that both the sheets should have the same data in the same location.
-This means that if row 1st has 10 headers and another sheet has only 9 headers then all 10 will be formatted.
-So we will have one Header extra that is formatted but will no data in it.
+- If we are formatting a complete worksheet using a “Format Painter,” we should remember that both the sheets should have the same data in the same location.
+For example, if the first row has 10 headers and another sheet has only 9 headers, all 10 headers will be formatted.
+So, we will have one additional header formatted but no data.

-This has been a guide to Format Painter in Excel.
-Here we discuss how to use the Format Painter on cells, Shape of Object, Conditional Formatting along with practical examples and a downloadable template.
-You may learn more about excel from the following articles –
+This article is a guide to Format Painter in Excel.
+Here we use Format Painter on cells, Shape, formatted data, worksheet, example, downloadable excel template.
+You may learn more about Excel from the following articles: –